knr1/ch.quantasy.iot.mqtt.gateway.tutorial/README.md

 ### How to access the new Micro-Service
 Now, you can choose your favorite programming language / environment (Node-Red works fine as well) and can access the Micro-Service...
-Sending a <string> such as "Play" to the intent-topic:
+Sending a <string> such as "buttonText: Play" to the intent-topic:

 ```
-Tutorial/SimpleGUI/<instance>/I/button/text
+Tutorial/SimpleGUI/<instance>/I
 ```

-... will give the button of the service a name.
+... will give the button of the service the name 'Play'.

 Sending a <string> such as "textFieldText: helloWorld" to the intent-topic: